-Dean Evans, Professors Distad and Riedinger, Associate Professors W. I. Painter and Becker, Assistant Professors H. W. Painter and Sanders
+Dean Evans, Professors Distad and Riedinger, Associate Professors W. I. Painter and Becker, Assistant Professors H. W. Painter and Sanders equivalent, and the provisional certificate for teaching.
+27:302.
+PRINCIPLES OF GUIDANCE.
+2 credits.

-Prerequisite to graduate courses in Education: At least 12 hours of undergraduate work in Education or the equivalent, and the Bachelor's degree or equivalent, and the provisional certificate for teaching.
+Prerequisite to graduate courses in Education: At least 12 hours of undergraduate work in Education or the equivalent, and the Bachelor's degree or